Antoine-Cate/ioGas_diagrams/README.md

 # ioGas_diagrams
-Repository of geochemical diagrams templates for the ioGas software
+Repository of geochemical diagrams templates for the ioGas software.

+Contributions are welcomed.